* * *

 With so many reports of police officers gunning down dogs in recent months, it’s hard to understand why law enforcement agencies don’t appropriately train their staff in how to deal with animals they encounter in the line of duty.

 Surprisingly few police departments in the United States have offered any notable training for police officers in dealing with dogs.
-A Pennsylvania patrol officer who is a 12-year police veteran told Pets Adviser that at his department, “We did not receive any special training in the academy….
+A Pennsylvania patrol officer who is a 12-year police veteran told Petful that at his department, “We did not receive any special training in the academy….
 Our department has no special procedures for dealing with dogs.”

 This doesn’t mean that officials aren’t aware that family pets are killed unnecessarily.
 The federal Department of Justice had its Office of Community Oriented Policing Services distribute a nationwide guide — “The Problem of Dog-Related Incidents and Encounters” [PDF].
 Complete with illustrations of dog postures, this indispensable guide is designed to better inform police officers of the intricacies of human-canine relationships and dog behavior.